What Home Warranties Actually Cover for Ovens & Stoves

 Are gas stoves and electric ranges covered the same way?

 Both gas and electric appliances are covered under most home warranty plans, though specific components differ.
 Gas stoves are covered for igniters, pilot assemblies, burners, and gas-related controls, while electric ranges are covered for heating coils or elements, smooth-top surfaces, and electronic controls.
-Some providers set slightly different dollar limits for gas vs. electric due to parts cost differences.
+Some providers set slightly different dollar limits for gas versus electric due to parts cost differences.
 Always review your specific plan contract to confirm component-level coverage for your appliance type.
-You can learn more in our home warranty appliance coverage guide.

 Will my home warranty cover a cracked glass cooktop?

 This depends heavily on your provider and plan.
-Some home warranties cover glass or ceramic cooktop surfaces as part of the appliance's core components, while others explicitly exclude cosmetic or physical damage to glass surfaces.
-If the glass cracked due to a defect in the appliance rather than user error (like dropping something on it), you have a better chance of getting the claim approved.
+Most home warranties exclude glass or ceramic cooktop surfaces cracked from impact or thermal shock as cosmetic damage, while others may cover replacement when the glass fails due to an internal defect.
+If the glass cracked because of a covered mechanical failure rather than user error (like dropping something on it), you have a better chance of getting the claim approved.
 Check your contract language carefully, or call your provider before filing a claim to understand how your specific plan handles glass cooktop damage.

 Does my home warranty cover built-in wall ovens and separate cooktops?

 Most home warranty plans do cover built-in wall ovens and separate cooktops, but they may be treated as individual appliances under your policy.
 This means you could face separate service call fees and separate coverage caps for each unit.
 Some providers bundle them together under a "range" category, while others count them separately.
-If you have a wall oven and a cooktop as separate units, confirm with your provider how they're classified under your plan before you need to file a claim.
+Also keep in mind that warranties typically don't cover cabinet modifications or carpentry needed to install a replacement wall oven, only the appliance itself.

 When will a home warranty replace my oven instead of repairing it?